Darling River Eco Corridor #30

 Project Information:

-Darling River Eco Corridor #30 is a Human-Induced Regeneration project located approximately 30km northwest of Bourke in western NSW.
-It was registered in November 2017 and covers 67,278.89 ha.
+Darling River Eco Corridor #30 is a Human-Induced Regeneration (HIR) project located on Belvedere Station, approximately 30km north-west of Bourke in New South Wales.
+It was registered in November 2017 and covers a project area of 67,278.89 hectares.